Nuclei-Software/nuclei-linux-sdk/README.md

   do submodule init and update, sometimes due to connection issue or http clone not stable issue, please switch to use ssh protocol used in git clone, see similar issue posted in stackoverflow, see https://stackoverflow.com/questions/6842687/the-remote-end-hung-up-unexpectedly-while-git-cloning

-  Or you can try shaddow submodule update:
+  Or you can try shallow submodule update:

   ~~~shell
   ## clone repo from github